Connect with us

 “It is made in China.
 Sh65 billion will work just fine,” said James Kusewa, alluding to China’s ability to put up massive projects quickly, and with relatively low costs.

-So can China really build a Sh65 billion ‘Dubai’ in Machakos?
+So can China build a Sh65 billion ‘Dubai’ in Machakos?
 Well, this is a tall order, but something can come out of it based on the Asian giant’s prefab-enabled building process.

-Through prefabrication, over 95% of the engineering work will be completed in a factory – meaning most of the skyscrapers will be completed before ground breaking is done on-site.
+Through prefabrication, over 95% of the engineering work will be completed in a factory – meaning most of the skyscrapers will be completed before groundbreaking is done on-site.

 Mass production of components and reduced labour costs (fewer engineers are required to install the components) and the high speed of installation will translate into reduced construction costs and build time.